MaggieLi1111/Assignment3-C-/README.md

 The GenerateNumbersmethod should return an array of 10 numbers.
 (For bonus points, change the method to allow the desired length to be passed in, instead of just always being 10.)
-The PrintNumbersmethod should use a foror foreachloop to print out each item in the array.
+The PrintNumbersmethod should use a for or foreachloop to print out each item in the array.
 The Reversemethod will be the hardest.
 Give it a try and see what you can make happen.
 If you get stuck, here’s a couple of hints: